Treasurys Pull Back As Investors Favor Riskier Assets

-U.S. government bonds pulled back Monday as investors favored riskier assets amid reduced concerns about the North Korean nuclear threat.
+U.S. government bonds pulled back Monday as investors favored riskier assets and responded to remarks from Federal Reserve Bank of New York President William Dudley saying he expects another interest-rate increase this year.

 Continue Reading Below

-Yields, which rise as bond prices fall, climbed in the overnight session while global stocks gained in a reversal of their moves from last week when investors grew more anxious about a possible military confrontation between the U.S. and North Korea.
+Yields, which rise as bond prices fall, climbed in the overnight session along with global stocks.
+That is a reversal of their moves from last week, when investors grew anxious about a possible military confrontation between the U.S. and North Korea.

 President Donald Trump sent jitters through the financial markets last Tuesday when he said the U.S. would respond with "fire and fury" to further provocations from North Korea.
 On Sunday, however, the Pentagon's top military officer said the U.S. remained focused on finding a diplomatic solution to the crisis, while other Trump administration officials also said a war isn't imminent.